 2. Participation by students with disabilities in Orange Coast College’s Disabled Students Programs and Services (DSPS) shall be entirely voluntary.

 3. A student with a verified disability may be entitled to auxiliary aids or academic accommodations.
-The decision for authorization of such accommodations is the responsibility of the Dean of Special Programs and Services, learning specialist or counselor after a review of documentation verifying the disability and any resulting educational limitations.
+The decision for authorization of such accommodations is the responsibility of the DSPS counselor after a review of documentation verifying the disability and any resulting educational barriers.